AMLResearchProject/all-classifiers-2019/Python/Augmentation/README.md

 # Your augmented dataset
 If you head to your __Model/Data/__ directory you will notice the augmented directory.
 Inside the augmented directory you will find 0 (negative) and 1 (postive) directories including resized copies of the original along with Grayscaled, Histogram Equalized, Reflected, Gaussian Blurred and rotated copies.

 Using data augmentation I was able to increase the dataset from 39 images per class to 1053 per class.
-This dataset will be used in the [AML/ALL Movidius NCS Classifier](https://github.com/AMLResearchProject/AML-ALL-Classifiers/tree/master/Classifiers/Movidius/NCS).

 &nbsp;